vrona/FHE.Chess/README.md

     - clear: non-encryption context.
 Fast inferences.
     - simfhe: encrypted context thanks to simulation of FHE computations.
 Fast inferences.
     - deepfhe: encrypted context thanks to FHE.
 Extreme slow inferences (see. model complexity + hardware)
--   AI always starts her moves the same way, but from several white & black moves it starts to be very pleasant,
+-   AI always starts her moves the same way, after several white & black moves it starts to be very pleasant,
 -   Several minor bugs remain within the Chess app. (see. "from scratch") itself, such as:
     -   false positive en-passant moves on sep,
     -   false positive move of kings even if the targeted square conducts to check